ibm-cloud-docs/virtual-servers/vsi_kvm_console_connect.md

 You can now access the KVM console of your virtual servers from the {{site.data.keyword.cloud}} console.

-The KVM console feature will be rolled out to all data centers gradually.
-Please wait a few days if you find your virtual servers don't have access to it now.
-Contact your IBM Sales representative for more information on the availability status of this feature.
+The KVM console feature is gradually coming all data centers.
+If your virtual servers don't have access to it now, try again later.
+You can also contact your IBM Sales representative for more information on the availability status of this feature.
 {: note}

 The KVM console provides a graphical user interface and accepts both mouse and keyboard input.
 You can open the KVM console by using any of the {{site.data.keyword.cloud}} supported browsers.
 For more information about {{site.data.keyword.cloud}} supported browsers, see [Browsers](/docs/overview?topic=overview-prereqs-platform#browsers-platform).

-The KVM console is a quick-and-easy way for you to configure and administer the virtual servers.
+The KVM console is a quick-and-easy way for you to configure and administer your virtual servers.
 It applies to situations where a boot failure or kernel crash occurred.
 When these situations happen, you can use the console to examine the issue.

 ## Prerequisites
 {: #prereqs}